History of CNN: Coverage

-9/11 attacks
+9/11 attacks and War in Afghanistan

 CNN was the first major network to break the news of the September 11 attacks in 2001.
 Anchor Carol Lin was on the air to deliver the first public report of the event.
 She broke into a commercial at 8:49 a.m.
 Eastern Time and said:

 Sean Murtagh, CNN vice president for finance and administration, was the first network employee on the air in New York City.
 Coincidentally, Paula Zahn, who assisted in the coverage, began working as a CNN reporter on the day that the attacks occurred (Zahn mentioned this fact on a 2005 episode of Jeopardy!, in which she appeared as a guest clue presenter).
+Daryn Kagan and Leon Harris were live on the air just after 9:00 a.m.
+Eastern Time as the second plane hit the South Tower of the World Trade Center and through an interview with CNN correspondent David Ensor, reported the news that U.S. officials determined "that this is a terrorist act".
+Later, Aaron Brown and Judy Woodruff anchored through the day and night as the attacks unfolded, winning an Edward R. Murrow award for the network.
+Brown had just joined CNN from ABC to serve as the breaking news anchor.

-Amongst the criticisms levied against CNN, as well as the other major U.S. news channels, is the charge that CNN took a lenient approach to the Bush administration, particularly after the September 11 attacks.
+Amongst the criticisms levied against CNN, as well as the other major U.S. news channels, is the charge that CNN took a lenient approach to the Bush administration, particularly after 9/11 and during the start of the War in Afghanistan.
 At the 2002 Newsworld Asia conference held in Singapore, the executive vice-president and general manager of CNN International, was quoted as saying: "Anyone who claims the US media didn't censor itself is kidding you.
 It wasn't a matter of government pressure but a reluctance to criticize anything in a war that was obviously supported by the vast majority of the people.
 And this isn't just a CNN issue – every journalist who was in any way involved in 9/11 is partly responsible."